 Shockingly, there were no oatmeal recipes in my cookbook.
-Which is silly because it is such an easy low FODMAP breakfast option.
+Which is silly because it is such an easy low FODMAP breakfast option (in addition to egg dishes like this Low FODMAP Zucchini Frittata).
 Even the traditional sweeteners are both low FODMAP.

 I feel like there are two camps when it comes to oatmeal: the maple syrup brigade and the brown sugar battalion.
 Growing up, I was firmly in the latter.
 I love the way that the sugar melts away on top of a pile of hot oatmeal, but if you get your bite just right, you’ll still get a hint of crunchy granules.

 Since I don’t really bake much with conventional sugars anymore, I’ve been more of a maple girl in adult life.
 And somehow being the big thinker I am, it didn’t occur to me until recently that coconut sugar could be the best of both worlds.

 What Makes this Low FODMAP Oatmeal Quick & Make Ahead?